-On May 21, in 1932, Amelia Earhart became the first woman to fly solo, non-stop across the Atlantic Ocean landing in Donegal.
+On May 21, 1932, Amelia Earhart became the first woman to fly solo, non-stop across the Atlantic Ocean landing in Co Donegal.

-The feat had been famously achieved by Charles Lindberg, five years previously, when he flew from New York to Paris.
+The feat had been famously achieved by Charles Lindberg five years earlier when he flew from New York to Paris.

-Earhart, from Atchison, Kansas, took off at 10:51 pm (Irish time) from Harbour Grace, in Newfoundland, on May 20.
+On May 20, 1932, Earhart, from Atchison, Kansas, took off at 10:51 pm (Irish time) from Harbour Grace, in Newfoundland.
 Her destination was to be Paris but her flight was disrupted by a petrol leak which forced her to land in Ireland.

 According to the Irish Press, Earhart landed “in a small field on the side of a hill overlooked by the Donegal Mountains, near Derry” at 2 pm on Saturday, May 21.